MITgcm/MITgcm/doc/ocean_state_est/ocean_state_est.rst

 for use in cost functions thus boils down to interpolating them to XC / YC.

+The gencost_kLev_select option allows the user to select the vertical level of a 3D field, thereby creating a 2D field out of that slice which is used for the cost computation.
+For example, drifter velocities correspond to the second depth level of the grid used in ECCOv4, so velocities are selected from this depth level to compare to the drifter observations.
+The user can specify this in data.ecco with: gencost_kLev_select( i ) = 2,
+where i is replaced with the index for that cost function term.

 .. table:: Run-time parameters used in formulating generic cost functions
            and defined via `ecco_gencost_nml`` namelist in ``data.ecco``.
            All parameters are vectors of length ``NGENCOST`` (the # of